 Applicability to Rear-End Accidents

 Both of the above defenses may come into play when a rear-end accident occurs.
 If they do, you could find yourself in a situation where nobody is liable even though you were rear-ended and you are stuck with the bills.
 The common mistake people make is that they see the case only from their own perspective.
-The think “well I got hit from behind so it is not my fault…ergo it must be their fault.”
-Unfortunately, exclusion of liability on the former does not equal liability on the latter.
+They think “well I just got hit from behind so it is not my fault…ergo it must be their fault.”
+Unfortunately, just because you were not at fault does not mean someone else was.
 In Texas, there is also the possibility that nobody is liable for the collision.

 One way a sneaky insurance adjuster can spoil your case, even though your car was the one rear-ended, is by calling you up and getting you to agree on record that the accident was a sudden emergency or that traffic “stopped suddenly.”
 They may even preface it by saying “well, we will probably just accept liability but I need a recorded statement from you to complete my investigation.”
 Then they lead you:

 Adjuster: “You didn’t do anything to cause this did you?”

 Adjuster: “traffic just stopped suddenly and you had to slam on your brakes but there was nothing you could do right?”

 Adjuster: “that’s what our client said it wasn’t your fault because you couldn’t stop and neither could she when traffic stopped suddenly, don’t you agree with that too?

 Congratulations.
 You just set up their sudden emergency defense.
 You can expect to receive a denial letter in the mail shortly.
 This is just one way an adjuster can trick you into harming your own case.